Levix0501/nextwoo/README.md

 ## Introduction

-NextWoo is a headless eCommerce application with Next.js(React) and WooCommerce.
+Next Woo is a headless eCommerce application with Next.js(React) and WooCommerce.

 ## Getting Started